 The 1960's was a great time to be a kid.
 It was an exciting era of robots and monsters, aliens and astronauts.
 And television would play an even stronger role in what became popular.

-Deep in the desert there are haunted places.
-From haunted hotels to a ghost train.
+Deep in the desert, there are haunted places, from haunted hotels to a ghost train.
 Some of the old mines have ghostly legends attached to them.
 Even the Grand Canyon is haunted.
 Read on about the ghosts of Arizona.